August bank holiday update for benefit and pension payment dates

 The usual payment date will be changing due to the bank holiday

-Millions of benefit recipients and pensioners are set to receive their usual payments early this week as the August bank holiday changes the policy for the Department for Work and Pensions (DWP).
+Millions of benefit recipients and pensioners should have received their usual payments early this month as the August bank holiday changed the usual policy for the Department for Work and Pensions (DWP).

 The summer bank holiday on Monday 25 August means most benefit and state pension payments due that day will instead be sent on the previous working day, which is Friday 22 August.